 Denying any part of this truth means we are following the antichrist spirit.
-A person with antichrist spirit refuses to worship our beloved Savior, hates Him and His unbelievable love and sacrifice to save the humankind.
+A person with an antichrist spirit refuses to worship our beloved Savior, hates Him, His unbelievable love and also His sacrifice to save the humankind.
 Indeed, because this deceitful spirit and demeanor come from the devil (John 8:42-44).

 We thank God that He provides us with the guidance, like what we have in the book of 1 John and also a lot of other books in the Bible concerning the warning for false teachers and false teachings.
 It is real and we should not to ignore it.

-Apostle Paul warned about this over and over and in Galatians 1:8-9.
-He said to anyone who preaches other gospel (the false one) let them be under God's curse!
+Apostle Paul warned about this over and over.
+In Galatians 1:8-9, he said to anyone who preaches other gospel (the false one) let them be under God's curse!
 It is a very serious reproof.
 But we are from God, we have conquered this spirit because inside us is the Holy Spirit who is greater than any other spirits (verse 4).
 Praise God!

 A Yiddish proverb says, "A half truth is a whole lie."
 Dear brothers and sisters, do we really love our Lord Jesus?
 Do we care enough when someone twists the true nature of our Savior?